 The UK’s original pleasure park, Dreamland Margate, will be welcoming GEEK in 2017.
 A three-day festival of play and gaming, GEEK will entertain the whole family during the Half Term from the 17th to 19th of February.

 For five years GEEK has been bringing people together to meet, make, and play.
-The event focuses on multiplayer interactive games and encourages visitors to participate in all genres of gaming; including board games, computer games, retro and next generation, card games and real world games.
+The event focuses on multiplayer interactive games and encourages visitors to participate in all genres of gaming; including board games, computer games, retro and next generation, card games like Board Game Card Sleeves and real world games.

 GEEK will be situated throughout the Dreamland site, including in the iconic and newly refurbished Hall By The Sea, the Roller Room, Ballroom and the arcade area.
 Guests will discover all the creative magic that goes into the games; there will be coding, storytelling, music composition, translation and localisation, and much more.
 GEEK will be lifting the lid on the games industry.